Categories

 16 As to the possibility of being a “born again” replacement at this late hour, understandably only a very few of these remaining anointed ones are likely to forfeit their heavenly calling by becoming unfaithful.
 The Watchtower February 15, 1982 pages 30-31 paragraphs 14-5-16.

-“Most of the remnant are quite elderly, and over the years the number of those who are truly anointed has been getting smaller.
-The Watchtower January 15, 2000 page 13 paragraph 18.
+“Most of the remnant are quite elderly, and over the years the number of those who are truly anointed has been getting smaller.- The Watchtower January 15, 2000 page 13 paragraph 18.

-However, the question arises: Have there truly been less than 144,000 genuine anointed Christians that can be said to be of the chosen ones throughout 19 centuries?
-If it is true that only 144,000 are selected as heavenly rulers, how do we know that the selection was completed in 1935?
-Could not God find 144,000 genuine Christians in all history from 33 CE so that the selection was completed long before that?
+Hence, the question arises: Since up until that time all Christians were said to have the heavenly hope, have there truly been less than 144,000 genuine Christians throughout 19 centuries?
+Could not God find 144,000 genuine Christians in all history from 33 CE onward so that the selection was completed long before that?

 THE TEN PERSECUTIONS